ZalehaAli/Data-Analytics-Portfolio/index.md

 [Power Bi Hackathon](http://example.com/)
 <br>
-A random team was created where an assignment was given to be completed by the end of the day (ie. 4pm).
+Teams were created randomly and assignment given to all teams to be completed by the end of the day (ie. 4pm).
 Following is the case given to all Teams -
 <br>
 <br>
 Financial institutions/companies have been using analytics for quite a long time.